Devdutt Padikkal

-Devdutt Padikkal (/ml/; born 7 July 2000) is an Indian cricketer.
-He made his international debut in July 2021 in a T20I against Sri Lanka and test debut in March 2024 against England.
-He plays for Karnataka in domestic cricket and Royal Challengers Bangalore in the Indian Premier League.
+Devdutt Padikkal (born 7 July 2000) is an Indian cricketer who plays for the Indian national team as a left-handed top order batter.
+He represents Karnataka in domestic cricket and Royal Challengers Bengaluru in the Indian Premier League.

 Early life

 Devdutt Padikkal was born on 7 July 2000 in Edappal, Kerala to Ambili Padikkal and Babunu Kunnath.
-Devdutt got his family name, Padikkal, through matrilineal succession.

-In 2011, his family moved from Hyderabad to Bangalore, where he began training at the Karnataka Institute of Cricket.
-Starting from 2014, he represented Karnataka in under-16 and under-19 age categories.
-In 2017, he was selected by Bellary Tuskers in the Karnataka Premier League.
-He completed his Bachelor's of Business Administration in St. Joseph's College of Commerce, Bangalore.
+Living in Hyderabad then, his father felt Bengaluru was the right place for his son to develop his potential.
+At the age of 10, Devdutt joined the Karnataka Institute of Cricket in Bengaluru, where he began his training.
+He completed his early schooling at the Army Public School and the St Joseph's Boys' High School, Bengaluru.
+He later earned a Bachelor of Business Administration degree from St. Joseph's College of Commerce in Bengaluru.

 Domestic career

-He made his first-class debut for Karnataka in the 2018–19 Ranji Trophy on 28 November 2018.
-In December 2018, he was bought by the Royal Challengers Bangalore in the player auction for the 2019 Indian Premier League.
-He became the first player in IPL history to score three fifties in his first four matches.
+Devdutt made his first-class debut for Karnataka in the 2018–19 Ranji Trophy on 28 November 2018.

 He made his List A debut on 26 September 2019, for Karnataka in the 2019–20 Vijay Hazare Trophy.
 He was the leading run-scorer in the tournament, with 609 runs in eleven matches.
 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.
 He made his Twenty20 debut on 8 November 2019, for Karnataka in the 2019–20 Syed Mushtaq Ali Trophy.

+He was selected in Karnataka's squad for the 2021–22 Syed Mushtaq Ali Trophy.

+In March 2022, he made his maiden first-class century, with 178 runs in the 2021–22 Ranji Trophy match against Puducherry.

 In August 2024, he was named in India D's squad for 2024–25 Duleep Trophy.

 International cricket

-In June 2021, he was named in India's One Day International (ODI) and Twenty20 International (T20I) squads for their series against Sri Lanka.
+In June 2021, Devdutt was named in India's One Day International and Twenty20 International (T20I) squads for their series against Sri Lanka.
 He made his T20I debut on 28 July 2021, for India against Sri Lanka.

 In February 2024, he was added to India's Test squad for their series against England as a replacement of KL Rahul.
-He made his Test debut in 5th match of the same series on 7 March 2024.
-Padikkal scored 65 runs off 103 balls in his debut test innings.
-His inning included 10 fours and 1 six.
+He made his Test debut in the fifth match of the same series on 7 March 2024.
+He scored 65 runs off 103 balls in his debut test innings, which included 10 fours and 1 six.

+On 15 August, 2026, he hit his maiden Test and international century during the first test against Sri Lanka, off 134 balls.
+He ended up scoring 167 off 230 balls.
+During the second test against Sri Lanka, at Colombo on 23 August, he hit another century and scored 117 off 193 balls.